mozilla/data-docs/src/datasets/jetstream.md

 indicate whether `client_id` reported data from more than one branch or without any tagged branch in that dataset over that analysis window.

+Each segment associated with the experiment defines an additional boolean column.

 ## Scheduling

 Jetstream is updated nightly by telemetry-airflow.